-The first care of his widow was to satisfy all the creditors, but his whole fortune was insufricient.
-She possessed an estate of six hundred e-year, over which the creditors had no right; the, however, gave up the rents, for six years, to pay her husband's debts, and her daughter earified the diamonds her mother had given her, for the same purpose.
-After these arrangements, there only remained, for their maintenmec, during the six years, some plate, and jewels; which, together, were sold for eight hundred pounds.
-Let us go, said she to her daughter, and live in a country where this sum will suffice for a time; I think of living in Switzerland, all I once more recover my estate.
+The first care of his widow was to satisfy all the creditors, but his whole fortune was insufficient.
+She possessed an estate of six hundred a-year, over which the creditors had no right; she, however, gave up the rents, for six years, to pay her husband's debts, and her daughter sacrificed the diamonds her mother had given her, for the same purpose.
+After these arrangements, there only remained, for their maintenance, during the six years, some plate, and jewels; which, together, were sold for eight hundred pounds.
+Let us go, said she to her daughter, and live in a country where this sum will suffice for a time; I think of living in Switzerland, till I once more recover my estate.

 Oh, my dear mamma, cried Louisa, and are eight hundred pounds all you have left!
-What a cutting thought for me, when I remember the sums I have squandered.
+What a cutting thought for me, when I remember the sums I have souandered.

-Think of that no more, said her mother, kissing her; had I foreseen the misfortunes that waited us, you never should have heard a detail, the remembrance of which must add an additional pang to affliction: I would have burnt that our and the said of the said of the said of the from my memory.
+Think of that no more, said her mother, kissing her; had I foreseen the misfortunes that awaited us, you never should have heard a detail, the remembrance of which must add an additional pang to affliction: I would have burnt the journal, and effaced every article it contained from my memory.

-Never, replied Louisa, falling at the feet of her mother, never can I forget the faults you pardon with so much generosity: my repentance s too sincere.
+Never, replied Louisa, falling at the feet of her mother, never can I forget the faults you pardon with so much generosity: my repentance is too sincere.
 The desire, the hope to amend them, and to make you yet happy, alone can give me now a wish to live.
-Had you a daughte worthy of you, she might console, might mitigate your griefs: and can I not correct my errors, can I not acquire the virtues necessary for such an office?
+Had you a daughte worthy of you, she might console, might mit gate your griefs: and can I not correct my errors, can I not acquire the virtues necessary for such an office?
 She would become your friend and cannot I, to purchase a title so dear, obtain a victory over myself.